 Job Lot: 6561

-If the Job Lot is just that – and contains no date; there must have been some way for workers to determine what they put on the shell.
-A ledger of some kind?
-Also we still don’t really know the earliest date of drum manufacture.
+If the Job Lot is just that – and contains no date; there must have been some way for workers to determine what they should write on the shell.
+We still don’t really know the earliest date of Dandy drum manufacture.
 The first Drouyn business was repairing instruments and selling reeds, school instruments and giving lessons in 1927.
-It’s pretty unlikely that Dave’s drums are from the 30’s.
+It’s unlikely that Dave’s drums are from the 30’s.
+But is it impossible?

 If you have any information; or pictures of drums and serial numbers, please send them.